sony/esstra/core/README.md

 * `-fplugin-arg-esstracore-debug=<value>`

 controls the output of debug messages.
-If you set `<value>` to `1`, debug messages will be output to `stderr`.
+If you set `<value>` to 1, **ESSTRA Core** will output debug messages and all other types of messages to `stderr`.
 By default, no debug messages are output.

 #### Example